Fred Haise: Awards and honors

 Haise's other awards include the American Institute of Aeronautics and Astronautics (AIAA) Haley Astronautics Award for 1971; the American Astronautical Society Flight Achievement Awards for 1970 and 1977; the City of New York Gold Medal in 1970; the City of Houston Medal for Valor in 1970; the Jeff Davis Award (1970); the Mississippi Distinguished Civilian Service Medal (1970); the American Defense Ribbon; the SETP's Ray E. Tenhoff Award for 1966; the A. B. Honts Trophy as the outstanding graduate of Class 64A from the Aerospace Research Pilot School in 1964; an honorary doctor of science degree from Western Michigan University (1970); the JSC Special Achievement Award (1978); the Soaring Society of America's Certificate of Achievement Award (1978); the General Thomas D. White USAF Space Trophy for 1977; the SETP's Iven C. Kincheloe Award (1978); and the Air Force Association's David C. Schilling Award (1978).

 He received the Presidential Medal of Freedom, NASA Distinguished Service Medal, and NASA Exceptional Service Medal.

 He was inducted into the International Space Hall of Fame in 1983 and the Aerospace Walk of Honor in 1995.
 He was also one of 24 Apollo astronauts inducted into the U.S. Astronaut Hall of Fame on October 4, 1997.

 On February 13, 2022, the City of Biloxi unveiled a statue of Haise in the parking lot of the historic Biloxi Lighthouse.
 Haise was present at the ceremony and had his handprints set in concrete at the statue's base prior to its unveiling.
 The statue was created by Mississippi artist Mary Ott Tremel Davidson.

-In September of 2023, Haise will be inducted into the National Aviation Hall of Fame in Dayton, Ohio.
+In September 2023, Haise was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

+In popular culture

+In the 1995 motion picture Apollo 13, Haise was played by Bill Paxton.

+In the 1998 HBO miniseries From the Earth to the Moon, Haise was played by Adam Baldwin.